rmourato/rmourato.github.io/_posts/2015-05-04-cloudgap-intro.md

 ---
 layout: post
-title: "Introducing Cloudgap - Your Own Cloud Service"
+title: "Introducing Cloudgap - File Storage in the Cloud"
 description: "An app for managing your files over the web"
 tags: [AngularJs, C#, WebAPI2]
 #comments: true
 #share: true
 ---

-Have a look at a minimalist web-based file manager I made over a few weekends.
+Have a look at a minimalist web-based file manager I made.

 ![Cloudgap screenshot](/img/cloudgap/cloudgap_downloads.png)